OSGeo/grass-website/content/news/2020_07_29_new_website_and_bday.md

+---
+title: "New GRASS GIS website"
+date: 2020-07-24T12:12:12+01:00
+layout: "news"
+author: GRASS Development Team
+---

-## The new GRASS GIS website is out!!!
+## The new GRASS GIS website is out!

-In ocassion of the 37th birthday and after many years, GRASS GIS website (https://grass.osgeo.org) got again a new and fresh look.
+In occasion of the 37th birthday and after many years, GRASS GIS website (https://grass.osgeo.org) got again a new and fresh look.
 It has been redesigned with modern tools to be responsive and also easier to maintain.
 The content is also more discoverable now and easy to browse.

 ### What's cool
-Here a short "sightseeing" tour within the new website:
+Here a short "sightseeing" tour of the new website:
  - The "Learn" page offers a curated list of tutorials in different languages and links to videos too.
 There's also a new "Try online" section with links to Binder and rollApp online applications that allow to test GRASS GIS without installing it.
  - Our long standing and rich history in the GIS and open source world has now a much attractive layout.
 Have a look at the timeline of releases and websites, too.
  - The gallery of screenshots has now a revamped display to show some of GRASS GIS capabilities